jeantessier/node-auth0-test/README.md

 HTTP/1.1 403 Forbidden
 ```

-The scope is set in the Auth0 dashboard by navigating to the machine-to-machine
+The scope is set in the Auth0 dashboard.
+Navigate to the machine-to-machine
-Auth0 App and looking at the APIs tab.
-Expand the API that is authorized and
+Auth0 App and look at the "APIs" tab.
+Expand the section for the API that is
-select the `read:messages` permission to grant it this the app.
+authorized and select the `read:messages` permission to grant it this the app.
+(You may need to create the permission on the API in the "API" section of the
+Auth0 dashboard.)

+Generate a new JWT that should now include a `scope` claim with the permission.

-And use the scoped JWT to access the scoped endpoint:
+And use this new scoped JWT to access the scoped endpoint:

 ```bash
 http --auth-type jwt :3000/api/private-scoped